 Do you have an Instant Pot?
 If you do, you can probably agree that it’s a pretty awesome way to make food in the kitchen.

 Having beans on hand is such a time saver for a big family.
 Beans can be used for so many things!
+Don’t have an Instant Pot?
+Not a big deal – you can use your trusty crock pot.
+I still find myself using mine quite often, too.

-This Salsa Verde White Chicken Chili is a hit with our kids.
+This Salsa Verde White Chicken Chili is a hit with my kids.
 But if you are concerned about it being too spicy, then use canned green chiles in lieu of Hatch green chiles (as Hatch chiles tend to be hotter!)

-- 2 C. green chile chicken (see above for link to recipe)
+- 2 C. green chile chicken see above for link to recipe

 - 2 Tbsp extra virgin olive oil

-- 3 hatch green chiles, roasted, seeded & diced or 2 cans of green chiles
+- 3 Hatch green chiles roasted, seeded & diced or 2 cans of green chiles

-- 1 jalapeno, seeds removed and diced
+- 1 jalapeno seeds removed and diced

-- 1 small white onion, diced
+- 1 small white onion diced

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

 - 1/2 tsp chili powder